OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 In some cases it is necessary to specify exactly where the spawn point is in a spawn statement.
 All code up to the point of spawning executes in series.
-The code that follows the spawn point is called the _continuation_ of the spawn.
-The spawn potentially executes in parallel with the continuation, up to the next sync.
+The code that follows the spawning statement is called the _continuation_ of the spawn.
+Code after the spawn point in the spawning statement potentially executes in parallel with the continuation, up to the next sync in the same scope.

 Contrary to the syntax, the spawn itself should be considered as having a `void` value.
 The return value of spawn is like a promise or